SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/akamai-cloud-monitor.md

 ## Installing the Akamai Cloud Monitor App

-Now that you have configured Akamai logs, install the Sumo Logic App for Akamai Cloud Monitor to take advantage of the pre-configured searches and [Dashboards](#Dashboards) to analyze your Akamai data.
+Now that you have configured Akamai logs, install the Sumo Logic App for Akamai Cloud Monitor to take advantage of the pre-configured searches and [dashboards](#viewing-dashboards) to analyze your Akamai data.

 To install the app: